sasili-adetunji/post-it-app-2/README.md

 - Email notifications of messages
 - SMS notifications of messages
 - Read messages should be marked
+## Technologies used
+  PostIt-app API is built with <a href="https://nodejs.org/">Node.js</a>, <a href="https://www.javascript.com/">JavaScript(ES6)</a>, <a href="https://expressjs.com/">Express</a> and <a href="https://firebase.google.com/">Firebase</a>
+## API Documentation
+It is a simple RESTful api, which creates users, create group and add memebrs to a group users. use x-www-formurlencoded parameters.
+Methods
+`'/user/signup'
+	.POST: Create a user
+		parameters:
+			email: string
+			username: string
+			password: string
+'/user/signin'
+	.POST: Sign in user
+		parameters:
+			email: string
+			password: string
+'/group'
+	.POST: Create a group
+		parameters:
+			groupName: string

+'/group/groupId/user'
+ 	.POST:Add a user a group
+		parameters:
+        userId: `
 ## Installation
 - Download or clone the app on your local machine
 - Move into local directory ```cd post-it-app-2```